© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ty'n-y-Cwm Camp is a scheduled monument protected by Cadw under reference RD120.
 View the official record →

-Ty'n-y-Cwm Camp is a prehistoric enclosure located in Radnorshire, Wales, scheduled as an ancient monument under the Cadw register.
+Ty'n-y-Cwm Camp is a prehistoric enclosed settlement situated in Radnorshire, Wales, designated as a Scheduled Ancient Monument under the reference RD120.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD120.

 Ty'n-y-Cwm Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ty'n-y-Cwm Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD120.